Sony RX100 V vs Canon M100

 - Faster burst: Shoots at higher frequency (24 vs 6.1 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the M100 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the M100 requires a separate lens.

 - More compact: Is smaller (102x58mm vs 108x67mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the M100).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the M100).

 - More heavily discounted: Has been on the market for longer (launched in October 2016).

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

 - Better image quality: Scores markedly higher (8 points) in the DXO overall evaluation.

 - Better low-light sensitivity: Can shoot in dim conditions (1.1 stops ISO advantage).

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.